PSD2 Compliance Guide for Merchants

 If a customer pays through an anonymous way (such as a gift card), they are exempt from completing SCA.

-There are a lot of other exceptions and out-of-scope situations, and how the bank, plan, and regulations interpret them will vary widely.
-The technical and regulatory standards for SCA under PSD2 contain the list of all the exemptions.
+There are a lot of other exceptions and out-of-scope situations.
+How the bank, plan, and regulations interpret them will vary widely.
+The for SCA under PSD2 contain the list of all the exemptions.

-When you use the Solidgate payment processing platform, our team takes compliance off your shoulders, as Solidgate is fully certified for standards such as PSD2 and PCI-DSS.
-What is more, Transaction Risk Analysis (TRA) exemption allows for certain transactions to be exempted from SCA, provided that a robust risk analysis is performed, and the merchant meets specific fraud thresholds.
+When you use the Solidgate payment processing platform, our team takes compliance off your shoulders.
+Solidgate is fully certified for standards such as PSD2 and PCI-DSS.
+Moreover, Transaction Risk Analysis (TRA) exemption allows for certain transactions to be exempted from SCA, provided that a robust risk analysis is performed and the merchant meets specific fraud thresholds.

 What Will Happen if You’re not SCA Compliant?

 The bank associated with the cardholder will reject any transactions that do not comply.
-If this happens, it could cost your company a lot of money, mainly if you rely on online payments for most or all of your income.
-If a company cannot meet the SCA standards, the FCA says it will take full supervisory and enforcement measures against the company.
+If this happens, it could result in significant financial losses.
+Especially, if you rely on online payments for most or all of your income.
+If a company fails to meet the SCA standards, the FCA states that it will take full supervisory and enforcement measures against the company.

-The good news is you don’t have to view this as a threat to your company but rather as an opportunity.
+The good news is you don’t have to view this as a threat to your company.
+Consider this an opportunity.
 If you prepare for SCA now, you can have an advantage over inadequately prepared rivals later.

 Controls and Standards for PSD2 Compliance

-PSD2 compliance requirements include several key elements such as open APIs for third-party access, strong customer authentication (SCA), enhanced transparency, faster complaint resolution, and cessation of debit/credit card surcharges.
+PSD2 compliance requirements include several key elements.
+For example, open APIs for third-party access, strong customer authentication (SCA), enhanced transparency, faster complaint resolution, and cessation of debit/credit card surcharges.
 Learn more about these requirements below:

-- Open APIs for Third-Party Access – Banks must allow third-party payment providers access to their APIs for free.
+- Open APIs for Third-Party Access – Banks must allow third-party payment providers to access their APIs at no cost.

 - Strong Customer Authentication (SCA) – All electronic payments must be authorized using a minimum of two independent factors, such as fingerprint + password.